gguillotte/mdsrd5/mdsrd5.md

 ***Etherealness.*** The hag magically enters the Ethereal Plane from the Material Plane, or vice versa.
 To do so, the hag must have a heartstone in her possession.

 ***Nightmare Haunting (1/Day).*** While on the Ethereal Plane, the hag magically touches a sleeping humanoid on the Material Plane.
-A protection from evil and good spell cast on the target prevents this contact, as does a magic circle.
+A [*protection from evil and good*](#protection-from-evil-and-good) spell cast on the target prevents this contact, as does a [*magic circle*](#magic-circle).
 As long as the contact persists, the target has dreadful visions.
 If these visions last for at least 1 hour, the target gains no benefit from its rest, and its hit point maximum is reduced by 5 (1d10).
 If this effect reduces the target's hit point maximum to 0, the target dies, and if the target was evil, its soul is trapped in the hag's soul bag.
-The reduction to the target's hit point maximum lasts until removed by the greater restoration spell or similar magic.
+The reduction to the target's hit point maximum lasts until removed by the [*greater restoration*](#greater-restoration) spell or similar magic.

 #### Sea Hag